 Can I come to campus without reserving a student-led or self-guided tour?

 There are no reservations required to visit the University Park Campus at USC.
 However, reservations are required to access guided and self-guided tours.
 Due to limited tour group capacity, there is no opportunity for walk-ins.
-All campus visitors must adhere to the university’s health and safety protocols, including wearing face masks when indoors.
+All campus visitors must adhere to the university’s health and safety protocols.

 Is there a fee for tours?